nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **A**: SpendSwift automatically rounds amounts to two decimal places.
 For example, if you enter an amount of 5.678, it will be saved as 5.68.

-**Q**: How do I check if my budgets reset automatically each month?
-**A**: Use the `toggle-reset` command to switch the automatic monthly budget reset on or off.
-If the feature is currently off, typing the command will turn it on, and vice versa.

 ## Command Summary
 - Add expense `add-expense n/NAME a/AMOUNT [c/CATEGORY]`
 - Delete expense `delete-expense e/INDEX`